indirectjump/rawcode/README.md

 # rawcode

 ![](extras/preview.png)
-An experimental 8-bit type with its characters as binary representation of their code
+An experimental 8-bit type with its characters as the binary representation of their code